lootfold-humber/laravel-cms/README.md

 # features added as part of assignment

 ## skills
+- model, migration, factory, seeder
-- list page for admin
+- list page for admin (filtered by user id)
 - delete skill from list page
 - add page for admin
 - edit page for admin
 - get api to fetch all skills for react

 ## contact requests
+- model, migration, factory, seeder
-- list page for admin
+- list page for admin (filtered by user id)
 - delete contact request from list page
 - post api to add contact request from react